wcordeiro/Data-Representation-and-Querying/final-project/README.md

 | **[criteria]** | The search criteria|

 This API use self-describing URL.

 You can use the GET or POST HTTP verbs on to do various actions.

+Due to the nature of the dataset, mainly because it is a dataset of beaches, users may not add or remove entries.

 When the urls are queried a JSON or XML object will be passed back.

 **General Action**